abhishek4official/StockAnalysisPromptEngineering/ReadMe.md

 # Stock Analysis Tool

-This project is a Python-based stock analysis tool that processes stock symbols, downloads data, calculates indicators, and generates insights.
+This project is a Python-based stock analysis tool that leverages the Google Gemini API to analyze stock symbols using prompt engineering.
+It processes stock data, calculates indicators, and generates insights.
 The results are saved in both JSON and Markdown formats.

 ## Features